-Body size is a very important male component of success in competition.
-Body length is positively correlated to fighting success and to estimated number of fertilized graph), females (see although the relationship is not linear.
+Body size is a very important component of male success in competition.
+Body length is positively correlated fighting to success and to estimated number of fertilized females (see graph), although the relationship is not linear.
 Smaller males, usually subadults, have a very low success.
 Among adult males, the largest ones are the most successful, get top ranks in dominance hierarchies, and achieve the control of the biggest harems.
 Occasionally smaller adult males are able to get an harem, but this is always a small and marginal one.